CIRCSE/LEMLAT3/README.md

 	- gender (for nouns only; * for adjectives)
 	- PoS: tagset of LEMLAT

-The list of the unknown worforms is provided in a separate plain text file with the same name of the input file and the extension '.unk'.
+The list of the unknown wordforms is provided in a separate plain text file with the same name of the input file and the extension '.unk'.